Uzoamaka Power: Career

-2024 was a standout year for Power.
-She appeared in over a half a dozen films including Daniel Oriahi's thriller The Weekend, a commercial and critical success that garnered her a Best Actress nomination at the 20th edition of the Africa Movie Academy Awards.
+In 2024, Power appeared in more than six films including Daniel Oriahi's thriller The Weekend, which earned her a Best Actress nomination at the 20th edition of the Africa Movie Academy Awards.
 In With Difficulty Comes Ease, an Amazon Prime Video feature directed by Korede Azezez, Power plays a young Igbo-Hausa widow who has to navigate both her grief and cultural expectations after losing her husband.
 She also appeared in Ifeoma Nkiruka Chukwuogo's Phoenix Fury, which won the Best Film and Best Director awards at the Africa International Film Festival (AFRIFF) in November 2024.

-In 2025 Power appeared in a supporting role in Akinola Davies Jr.'s My Father's Shadow, the first Nigerian film to be selected for the Cannes Film Festival's Official Selection, where it won the Caméra d'Or Special Mention.
+In 2025, Power appeared in a supporting role in Akinola Davies Jr.'s My Father's Shadow, the first Nigerian film to be selected for the Cannes Film Festival's Official Selection, where it won the Caméra d'Or Special Mention.
+Also in 2025, she wrote, directed and starred in the short film My Body, God’s Temple, part of Zikoko Life YouTube three-part anthology series of stories seen through the lens of Nigerian women's experiences.
+Her next film, Siraam, a coming-of-age story that she wrote and directed starring Genoveva Umeh, was released in December at the S16 Film Festival, a platform aimed at African indie filmmakers.

+In 2026, she appeared in the Zikoko YouTube release Silence is Loud directed by Abba T. Makama, a film centered on the stigma surrounding HIV in Nigerian society.
+She next starred in the feature length romantic comedy Call of My Life directed by Dammy Twitch.
+Power wrote the screenplay based on her own experience working in a call center.
+A critical and commercial success, the film joined the ranks of Nollywood's highest-grossing films, earning more than ₦628 million within six weeks of its May 2026 release—becoming the first domestic production to exceed the ₦600 million mark outside the December release window.

-Writing
+Literary Writing

 Power is a published fiction writer.
 An excerpt from her work Balcony was edited and published by the Nigerian writer Chimamanda Ngozi Adichie.
 Her short story The Child That I was Not was Adichie's selection for "Story of the Week" for the literary journal The Missing Slate in January 2017.
-The literary platform Brittle Paper also published works by Power: Tea Glass: An African Story in 2015 and Mama Juror and Rush Green in 2017.
+The literary platform Brittle Paper also published works by Power, including Tea Glass: An African Story in 2015 and Mama Juror and Rush Green in 2017.

-Name Change
+Name change

-Born Uzoamaka Aniunoh, the actress announced in 2025 that she was adopting Power as her professional last name.
+Born Uzoamaka Aniunoh, the actress announced in 2025 that she had adopted Power as her professional last name.

 In an interview with Nollywood film outlet What Kept Me Up, she explained that Power "resonates with me on a profound level....It symbolises strength, resilience, and the energy I bring to my craft."
-She had been using the name informally since 2018, often with the hashtag, when sharing her work on social media.
+She had been using the name informally since 2018, often as a hashtag when sharing her work on social media.